Visiting Stockholm for the First Time

 Scandinavia: that little bit further up, that little bit more mysterious, that road slightly less travelled.
 For those who summon the gumption to venture north to more intemperate climes, Sweden is a must.
-Its rewards lay out in abundance: one of its chief selling points, its capital: Stockholm.
+Its rewards lay out in abundance: one of its chief selling points, its capital.
+There is just so much to do in Stockholm that you most likely won’t fit it into just one visit.
 It’s often remarked that the best trips are the ones with which little expectation is placed.
 Such was the case on our maiden voyage to the Swedish capital.

 Flying into Stockholm

 Flying into Stockholm Arlanda on a bright, autumnal Tuesday proved a smooth experience.
 Situated an hour or so north of Stockholm Central, the airport enjoys easy connection to the city: either via fast train (15 minutes/400SEK), bus (Flybussarna/40 mins/100SEK), or the regular Pendeltag train, which we boarded for its slower, leisurely pace.
 It took us as far as Sodra station, while a 20 minute walk further south through the Sodermalm district brought us to the glossy Motel L, a budget, though very clean and comfortable option, just over the Skanstellbron bridge on Hammarby allé.
 Though a little outside of town, it proved a neat, and excellent value, spot.